SuperiorServers/gm_tmysql4/README.md

 On Linux, make sure the compiler is using the C++11 standard library.
 You should be linking directly to libmysqlclient.a as well.

-On Windows, make sure the module is compiling at multi-threaded (/MT flag) and that libmysqlclient is being linked statically (the dll file should be 3-4mb, not 300-400kb.)
+On Windows, make sure the module is compiling at multi-threaded DLL (/MD flag) and that libmysqlclient is being linked statically (the dll file should be 3-4mb, not 300-400kb.)

 For any other issues, just verify all include directories are properly set up.